-Currently, those living in metropolitan Melbourne or the Mitchell Shire have four accepted reasons for leaving their homes (unless an exception applies).
+Currently, those living in Victoria have four accepted reasons for leaving their homes (unless an exception applies).
 These include study or work, shopping for food and supplies, exercise, or giving or receiving medical care.

 When leaving your house for any of the above reasons, you must wear a face covering.

 You must also continue to abide by social distancing restrictions and personal hygiene requirements while wearing a face mask or covering.

 Where can I buy a face mask?

 If you are yet to invest in a face mask, you can see our guide on where to buy face masks online.

 It's worth noting that most disposable masks can only be worn once, while many reusable masks also have a limited life span (e.g. Bonds masks can be worn for 20 washes).
 So, even if you do currently own a mask, having a backup is advisable.